Holy Name Cathedral, Brisbane: Site

 A house called "Dara" had been built on that site in 1850, and in 1859 it became the residence of the first Catholic Bishop of Brisbane, James Quinn (1859–1881).
 In 1890 the house was replaced by a more substantial dwelling of the same name for the second bishop, Robert Dunne (1830–1917).
 It was then occupied by his successor Archbishop Duhig from 1917 until he demolished it to make way for his Holy Name Cathedral project.

-The rear part of the site on Gipps Street, where the crypt of the Cathedral was eventually built, was owned by Simon Kreutzer (1865-1926), who sold it for a nominal rate to the Brisbane Town Council as a possible site for a new town hall.
+The rear part of the site on Gipps Street, where the crypt of the Cathedral was eventually built, was owned by Simon Kreutzer (1865–1926), who sold it for a nominal rate to the Brisbane Town Council as a possible site for a new town hall.
 However, Charles Moffatt Jenkinson, the mayor of Brisbane in 1914, decided to construct the Brisbane City Hall at Albert Square (now known as King George Square), and he committed the council to that decision by selling the Fortitude Valley site to the Catholic Archdiocese for the construction of the cathedral.

 Design

-Holy Name Cathedral was designed by the Sydney-based firm of architects Hennessy, Hennessy & Co.
+The Holy Name Cathedral was designed by the Sydney-based firm of architects Hennessy, Hennessy & Co.

 It was intended to be "the largest sacred building in the Commonwealth", being 330 ft long, 220 ft wide and 270 ft high.
 It was to be capable of seating 4,000 people.
 This would have in fact been slightly smaller than Saint Joseph's Oratory in Montreal, Canada, which is 344 by 213 ft, which had just begun construction in 1924.
 St Joseph's was a modified version of the original design of 1914, which bears strong similarities with the Holy Name Cathedral.

 A report, with published plans, in Building magazine of 12 September 1927, shows the perspective sketch at the top of this article, which is stated as the first design from 1925, and was 'somewhat fussier' than the final design shown in the plans of 1927.

-Holy Name Cathedral Brisbane design as published 1927:
+The Holy Name Cathedral, Brisbane design as published 1927: